ryan-edward-oshea/MDN_V2/README.md

 sensor = "S3A"

 # Tile should be the output of an atmospheric correction program e.g. SeaDAS
+#sat_bands will need to be changed to False for chl or chl,tss,cdom models.
 kwargs={'product'  :'chl,tss,cdom,pc',
         'benchmark': False,
         'sat_bands': True}